-I decided to write an article about deep shoes for children since I have been contacted by several parents the have noticed how their children’s heel sometimes don’t sit all the way down in the shoes.
-Below you can find a conversation of a parent who was dealing with this issue and we were able to solve it by finding deeper shoes for her child.
+I decided to write an article about the best deep shoes for kids with high insteps, since I have been contacted by several parents who have noticed how their children’s heel doesn’t sit all the way down in the shoes.
+Below you can find a conversation of a parent who was dealing with this issue and we were able to solve it by finding a pair of deeper shoes for her child.

 I found your website while googling “toddler heel doesn’t reach sole of boot”.
 I didn’t find the answer to my question, but your site is very helpful!
 So, I decided to email you to see if you can offer any guidance or point me in the direction of someone who can help.